rebremer/blog-mlopsapim-git/README.md

 # mlops, secure endpoints

 This repo shows some introduction examples to Azure Machine Learning and a simple MLOps implemenation in which endpoints are secured by Azure API Management.
-Elaborating this [git repo](https://github.com/csiebler/mlops-demo) of Clemens Siebler.
+Elaborating on this [git repo](https://github.com/csiebler/mlops-demo) of Clemens Siebler.

 ## Setup & Demo Flow